atiselsts/feature-group-selection/README.md

 * PSO single objective algorithm: optimizes the Pareto front of feature groups by using a single metric that combines energy and accuracy in a weighted way.
 * PSO multi objective: optimizes the Pareto front of feature groups by using two different metrics: accuracy and energy, independently.

-The mutual information method calculates the mutual information between each feature and the labels.
+The "mutual information" method calculates the [mutual information](https://en.wikipedia.org/wiki/Mutual_information) between each feature and the labels.
 After that, a list of features can be selected in a greedy fashion.